flatpak/flatpak-builder-tools/cpan/README.md

 - Downloads the dependencies into a directory named `perl-libs`.
 (You can change the directory name via `-d/--dir`.)
-- Saves a file `install.sh` into the same directory as above that installs all the dependencies by running `perl Makefile.PL && make install` inside each directory.
+- Saves a file `install.sh` into the same directory as above that installs all the dependencies by running `perl Makefile.PL && make install` or `perl Build.PL && ./Build && ./Build install` inside each directory.

-In addition, both Perl itself and modules installed via Makefile.PL tend to not have write permission on shared objects they installed, which can break flatpak-builder.
+Note both Perl itself and modules installed via Makefile.PL tend to not have write permission on shared objects they installed, which can break flatpak-builder.
 The example below shows how to work around that via chmod.